oldme-git/GoFrame-Helper/README.md

 # Features
 - Api, Controller and Service live templates
 - OpenApi tag code completion
-- gcfg code completion(support yaml and json)
+- cfg module code completion(support yaml and json)
-- gform files name code completion
+- orm module fields name code completion
 - Automatic listening for the Api and Logic to generate the Controller and Service
 - Support in Chinese and English
 - More...